bennettnw2/lpic101-Notes/108-EssentialSystemServices.md

         * but the ntpdaemon does indeedy do

   * ##### `ntpq`
-    * you can use the this daemon to make queries to NTP servers
+    * you can use the this command with the ntpd daemon to make queries to NTP servers
       * be sure the ntpd service is running
     *`ntpq -pn`
       * know that ntpq will give you various information about your upstream NTP servers
       * `-p` to show the Peer servers; `-n` will show the ip address
+      * also know that we can use it to get data regarding our upstream servers

 #### Chronyd Commands
 * use `timedatectl` to see if you are using ntp to sync